danknights/mice5035/tutorials/07_univariate_stats/README.md

 ---

 ## Exercise 2
-- A. Was the result significant?
+- A. What was the p-value of the test?
+Was the result significant?
 If so, was it highly significant or just barely significant?
 - B. How does the result compare to the result from testing beta diversity between these two groups (2ndGen and Controls) in tutorial 6?
 - C. Why is this interesting from a study perspective?